FabrizioMusacchio/MotilA/ROADMAP.md

 ## Repository organization and auxiliary datasets
 * Provide the **cutout dataset** as a separate Zenodo record linked to the main example dataset.
   This avoids overwriting example projects and allows independent downloads.

+## After the revision process
+* Push a new release to v1.1.0 on PyPI to include all changes made during the JOSS review process.